-Earth rods shall be solid copper or copper clad high tensile steel rods with a copper plate thickness of not less than 0.25 mm; of proprietary manufacture 16 mm outer diameter, made up of sections of

-1.2 m long with internal screw and socket joints and fitted with a hardened steel tip and driving cap.
+Earth rods shall be of proprietary manufacture 16 mm outer diameter, made up of sections of 1.2 m long with internal screw and socket joints and fitted with a hardened steel tip and driving cap.
 They shall be driven into the ground to a minimum depth of 2.4 m.